What is a topographical survey?

 What is included in a topographical survey?

 Typically utility service covers and other service markers are identified, sometimes with underground services traced and marked with overhead services, depending on client specifications.
-Adjacent or overlooking features can be included to assist in assessing the setting of a site in the wider landscape, in a street scene or in assessing the proximity of critical features.
+Adjacent or overlooking features can be included to assist in assessing the setting of a site in the wider landscape, in a street scene or in assessing the proximity of critical topographical features.

 See how drones can supplement a survey with improved deliverables, safety and speed of data acquisition.